-You see, once one or two people ‘go along’ with the gaslighting, the gaslighting person thinks that their behavior is okay.
+You see, once you get one or two people to ‘go along’ with the gaslighting, the gaslighting person thinks that their behavior is okay.

 They also likely see that it works for them.

 So why change what works?
 I mean, if it’s serving your manipulative ends, why not keep it up?

 The people who fall for gaslighting are often people who are already susceptible to gaslighting in abusive relationships.
 For example…

 - It could be a child, who is simply powerless and doesn’t know any better.